 What kind of traps should I use to get rid of mice?

 There are many types of traps you can consider, but while there are one like glue traps or snap traps, the suggestion most people will give you is to get the most humane type of trap possible and leave the mouse out into the wild, because it doesn’t seek to hurt you, and it wouldn’t be nice to do so to it either.

-If you do use one of the more severe traps and have dead mice left for you to dispose of, you need to make sure you are very careful with it, even dead mice can be vectors for deadly diseases.
+If you do use one of the more severe traps and have deceased mice left for you to dispose of, you need to make sure you are very careful with it, even deceased mice can be vectors for fatal diseases.
 Always use heavy-duty, puncture-proof gloves when handling and disposing of mice.

 You need to ensure that you are in the clear and that the mouse in your room can’t get to you when you are sleeping, for which you may follow these tips: